-The Celsus Sound SP One are a set of near-field Active Speakers with an attractive bamboo enclosure and a warm midrange signature.
+In today’s review, we listen to the Celsus Sound SP One which is a bamboo-finished near-field Active Speaker with a warm midrange signature.
 They are priced at $649.

-To read more about Speaker products reviewed on Headfonics click here.
+To read more about Speaker products featured on Headfonics click here.

 I used to be a speaker guy about 20 years ago and went through the same GAS-induced ritual many of us did back in the day to keep up with the advent of CD, DVD than Blu-Ray.